23bg/racerapi/README.md

-# ⚡ HyperAPI
+# ⚡ RacerAPI

 A modern, opinionated, and production-ready **Python-based backend framework** built on top of [FastAPI](https://fastapi.tiangolo.com/).
-HyperAPI provides a clean architecture, essential folder structure, and a CLI tool to bootstrap and scale backend services with ease.
+RacerAPI provides a clean architecture, essential folder structure, and a CLI tool to bootstrap and scale backend services with ease.

 ---

-## 🚀 Why HyperAPI?
+## 🚀 Why RacerAPI?

-HyperAPI is created for developers and teams who need:
+RacerAPI is created for developers and teams who need:

 - ✅ **Stability** – Built on proven Python standards and FastAPI.
 - ✅ **Maintainability** – Enforced structure keeps large codebases organized.